188.8.131.52 Overview of portability legislation

 - ceasing the portability of CP from 1 October 1987, except under some international social security agreements, but re-introducing short term portability in 1992

-- limiting portability of SPP to the first 12 months of an absence from 1 July 1988, except for 'special widows', or people who were receiving the payment under an international social security agreement (1.1.A.120) that provided extended portability
+- limiting portability of sole parent pension (SPP) to the first 12 months of an absence from 1 July 1988, except for 'special widows', or people who were receiving the payment under an international social security agreement (1.1.A.120) that provided extended portability

 - introducing departure certificates from 1 February 1989